Gary Sánchez hits tiebreaking 2-run homer in 8th inning as Brewers defeat the Cubs 6-4

 Blake Perkins reached on a two-out infield single, stole second and advanced to third on a wild pitch and scored on Brice Turang’s infield hit.

-Chicago tied the game again when Morel sent a 3-1 pitch from Hudson over the wall in right-center for his team-leading 10th homer of the season.
+Chicago tied the game again in the eighth when Morel sent a 3-1 pitch from Hudson over the wall in right-center for his team-leading 10th homer of the season.

 Before Thursday, the only homer Hudson had allowed all season was an inside-the-park shot by Cincinnati’s Elly De La Cruz on April 8.
 Hudson’s performance Thursday raised his ERA from 0.59 to 1.13.